Did you know you one single card can get a free vacation? Learning how to travel…

 Conclusion

-The Chase Sapphire Preferred is the best card for travel hacking.
+The Chase Sapphire Preferred® Card is the best card for travel hacking.
 If you’re new to earning miles and points you should get this card first.

-Because you get a large signup bonus, earn 2X points on travel and dining and 1X point on everything else, and there are no foreign transaction fees.
+Because you get a large bonus, earn 2X points on travel and dining and 1X points on all other purchases, and there are no foreign transaction fees.

-Other travel rewards cards like the Chase Sapphire Reserve offer more benefits like Global Entry and TSA PreCheck credit but have a higher annual fee.
+Other travel rewards cards like the Chase Sapphire Reserve® Card offer more benefits like up to a $100 Global Entry and TSA PreCheck credit but have a higher annual fee.
 The annual fee for the Chase Sapphire Preferred is only $95 a year.

 Why do you think the Chase Sapphire Preferred is the best travel credit card?